axonivy-market/excel-importer/excel-importer-product/README.md

 In the project, where the Excel data should be managed:

 1. Create a persistence unit under `/config/persistence.xml`
-2. Add the property, to allow schema changes `hibernate.hbm2ddl.auto=update`
+2. Add the properties
+  1. to allow schema changes `hibernate.hbm2ddl.auto=create`
+  2. to use classic sequence `hibernate.id.new_generator_mappings=false`
 3. Set the Data source to a valid database.
 If there is none, set it up under `/config/databases.yaml`